skip to navigation skip to main content

 The hearing may last up to an hour and the client is welcome to bring others with them to the hearing such as an advocate, agent, lawyer and/or support person.

-In some cases the Medical Appeals Board may request the client be re-examined by a specialist or other medical practitioner to assist in reaching their decision.
+In some cases the Medical Appeals Board may request the client be re-examined by a specialist or other health practitioner to assist in reaching their decision.
 The client may decline this, in which case the information already provided will be used to make a decision.

 Decisions are expected within one to two weeks of the hearing and a copy of the decision is provided to the client.